Skip to main content

 • an explanation for the grounds of appeal

-A letter from the local authority will also be sent out within three working days of the meeting.
+A letter from the local authority will also be sent within three working days of the meeting.

 Independent appeal